 I don’t sweat the details.
 If I am eating at a restaurant or a friend’s place I give it my best guess rather than fret over the exact calorie amount.
 There are lots of meals already stored in LoseIt and I can usually find something in there that is close enough.
 This part is crucial because when I start stressing over exact calorie values I start stressing over what I am doing and before I know it I chuck it all in because it’s ‘too difficult’.
 When I cook at home I can be pretty precise but learning to be happy with ‘best guesses’ for meals out has been a game changer for me.

 I count calories as I go along.
 I mostly cook without recipes so when I make a meal I prepare the ingredients and weigh/count them there and then.
 I do have an eye on my allowance and will adjust portion sizes accordingly.
 This works really well for me because I function better within less rigid structures.

 I cook more at home.
+It is well documented that those who cook most of their meals from scratch have less weight problems and tend to enjoy a healthier lifestyle.
 As my blog title suggests I am indeed a reluctant cook so this one doesn’t always come easy.
-I enjoy cooking but not so much the peripherals like food shopping, meal prep and clean up.
+I enjoy cooking but not every day, and not so much the peripherals like food shopping, meal prep and clean up.
 So I’m working on that.

 Organized kitchen.
 Now that we are back in our beloved condo I enjoy cooking a lot more again.
 The kitchen at the house was gorgeous and I liked it but our kitchen here is more functional, it has a great walk-in pantry and everything is within easy reach.
 When we moved back here I spent extra time organizing access to the staples and utensils I use the most and it works really well.